v-gajjar/Minesweeper/README.md

 Please update your remote repository URL if you have cloned the old repo.

 # Description
 A community-driven, open-source reimagining of the classic Minesweeper experience.
 Built with thoughtful UX, using modern front-end technologies including React and TypeScript.
-The project is in active development and was last updated on 30th August 2025.

  ![preview](https://github.com/v-gajjar/Minesweeper/blob/main/src/assets/Minesweeper-16-06-2025.gif)